High-voltage grid draws bugs well

-Safety: A grid protects from zaps, but the unit is highly powered
+Safety: A grid helps protect from zaps, but the unit is highly powered

-A wire cage over the light bulbs and charged grid keeps hands, pets, and small children safe.
-The first time we plugged this unit in, however, we experience a bright pop that let us know how powerful it was right away.
+There is a wire cage over the light bulbs and charged grid.
+However, the first time we plugged this unit in, we experienced a bright pop that let us know how powerful it was right away.
 To be safe, we’d recommend using the included chain and latches to hang the bug zapper off the ground, where it is less likely to be touched, tipped, or tangled up.

 A few bugs might bounce away from the unit if the zap is extra powerful, so don’t place this over any surfaces where dead bugs might be a concern.

 Price: Long bulb lives makes this a worthy investment